SeamFuzzFSE/SeamFuzz_FSE22/README.md

 ## SeamFuzz

 This is a directory to include all src files of AFL++ with our approch SeamFuzz.
-The installataion and usage is the same as AFL++ except the specific option is required to run SeamFuzz.
+The installataion and usage is the same as AFL++ except that the specific option is required to run SeamFuzz.

 The description will be added later.